Funeral Costs in Michigan: What Families Pay in 2026

 How much does a funeral cost in Michigan?

-Yes.
-In Michigan, direct cremation ($1,700) can save families $5,500 or more compared to a traditional funeral with burial ($7,200 plus cemetery costs).
-The cremation rate in Michigan is currently 58%, above the national average of approximately 60%.
+It does.
+A direct cremation in Michigan runs about $1,700, whereas a traditional funeral with burial averages $7,200 before adding the plot — so the gap can easily exceed $5,500.
+Michigan's cremation rate of 58% sits above the roughly 60% national figure.
 Midwestern communities often have strong local funeral home traditions, and independent providers may offer more competitive pricing than national chains.

 How can I save on funeral costs in Michigan?